 All assessment items required to be submitted online must be submitted via the appropriate Canvas drop box.
 It is the student's responsibility to upload the correct assessment item to the right submission section.
 Assignments must be submitted in a format accessible to the assessor(s), as stated on the relevant Canvas site.
 If the unit convener and/or lecturer are unable to access a submission, a standard late penalty of 5% reduced marks from the total available, per calendar day late may be applied until the assignment is made accessible.

 Special assessment requirements

 a.
 Students must complete every assessment item in order to pass the unit.
 An aggregate mark of 50% is required to pass the unit.

 b.
 Students should keep a copy of any assessment item that has been submitted.

 c.
 Moderation is used in the TESOL courses to maintain agreed standards in the assessment of student work through a valid, consistent and transparent process, in line with the UC Assessment policy.
 Sample assignments at different grade levels will be moderated for each assessment item in each unit.
-All assignments that receive a FAIL grade will be moderated.
-In addition, when the work of a student is awarded a mark or grade that leads to a FAIL grade in the unit or a borderline grade, the assignment will be moderated by another academic in the field before the final grades are released to students.
+All assignments that receive a FAIL will be moderated.
+In addition, when the work of a student is awarded a mark or grade that leads to a FAIL grade in the unit, the assignment will be moderated by another academic in the field before the final grades are released to students.

 d.
 In the case of illness, misadventure or unavoidable commitments, participants should contact the Unit Convener as soon as possible.